 Social workers have a responsibility to promote policies, laws, and programs that affirm, support, and value LGBTQIA2S+ individuals, families, and communities.
 But how can social workers best do this?
 The American Civil Liberties Union (ACLU) is working to ensure that lesbian, gay, bisexual, transgender, and queer people can live openly without discrimination and enjoy the same rights.
 This page provides tools and resources to help social workers support LGBTQIA2S+ people throughout their lives.
-The ACLU is tracking attacks on LGBTQIA2S+ rights and working with its national affiliate network to support LGBTQIA2S+ people around the world.
+As an expert in the field of social work, I understand the importance of advocating for the rights of LGBTQIA2S+ individuals.

+This includes creating physical spaces where they can feel safe and accepted as well as virtual spaces where they can connect with each other and find support.
 Social workers can also create educational programs that promote understanding and acceptance of LGBTQIA2S+ individuals.
 Finally, social workers can support LGBTQIA2S+ causes by participating in events such as Pride parades or rallies.
 They can also volunteer their time to organizations that provide services to LGBTQIA2S+ individuals.
 By taking these steps, social workers can help ensure that all people are treated with respect and dignity.